Bridging Models to Defend: A Population-Based Strategy for Robust Adversarial Defense

 \subsection{Robust Mode Connectivity-Based Optimization}

-As introduced in Section~\ref{sec: opt}, Phase II of the Robust Mode Connectivity-Oriented Adversarial Defense is an enhanced optimization process based on units of RMC (Phase I).
+As introduced in Section~\ref{sec: opt}, Phase II is an enhanced optimization process based on units of RMC (Phase I).
 We show the effectiveness of RMC-based optimization (Phase II) below.
 Training epochs for all the experiments below are 200 (allow parallel computing).

 \textbf{Optimization on two types of perturbations.} We first consider $\ell_\infty$ and $\ell_2$ norm perturbations.
 We train two models for 50 epochs under these two types of perturbations, then leverage RMC to find a path between the two models.
 Initializing from a single optimal point (randomly select from $t\in [0.77,0.83]$) on the curve, we train two models parallelly with $\ell_\infty$-AT and $\ell_2$-AT for 50 epochs.
-Finally, we plot the mode connectivity curve based on the two AT-trained models, as shown in Figure~\ref{fig: adv_mc_opt1}.
-We obtain a smoother path with higher DLR than the path in Figure~\ref{fig: adv_mc} left panel.
-The optimal point achieved in this optimization process is $48.8\%$ at $t=0.72$.
+Finally, we plot the mode connectivity curve based on the two AT-trained models, as shown in Fig.~\ref{fig: adv_mc_opt1}.
+We obtain a smoother path with higher DLR than the path in Fig.~\ref{fig: adv_mc} left panel.
+The optimal point achieved is $48.8\%$ at $t=0.72$.

 Now instead of selecting a single optimal point, we randomly pick two optimal points in the ranges of $t\in [0.27,0.33]$ and $t\in [0.77,0.83]$, respectively.
 We train two models with $\ell_\infty$-AT and $\ell_2$-AT for 50 epochs starting from each initial point.
-We then plot the RMC curve based on the two AT-trained models, as shown in Figure~\ref{fig: adv_mc_opt12}.
+We then plot the RMC curve based on the two AT-trained models, as shown in Fig.~\ref{fig: adv_mc_opt12}.
+The drop in accuracy observed at approximately $t=0.5$ is attributed to the small number of epochs (50) used in RMC.
+Increasing the number of epochs would result in smoother curves.
 The optimal point achieved in this optimization process is 48.89\% (DLR) at $t=0.71$, indicating that higher robustness can be improved by using a larger population with higher diversity.